 Creating several small groupings around the table at different heights usually achieves this effect pretty well, I find.

-My particular coffee table is sold out at the moment, but this one here looks pretty similar although the price is a bit less than what I paid.
+My particular coffee table is sold out at the moment, but this one here looks pretty similar although the price is a bit less than what I paid (so I guess lucky you if you’re looking for a new coffee table! 🙂 ).

 As I said, I love the two levels because they make the table so functional, but of course, they also provide an opportunity for a little extra styling, which is always a good thing.